maurosampietro/UltraMapper.CommandLine/README.md

-# CommandLine.AutoParser
+# UltraMapper.CommandLine

-Parse, map and invoke command line args automatically.
+Parse and map command line args, then invoke methods automatically.
-CommandLine.AutoParser uses Expressions to generate all the code needed to deal with your commands, instead of Reflection to guarantee good performances.
+UltraMapper.CommandLine uses Expressions to generate all the code needed to deal with your commands, instead of Reflection to guarantee good performances.

 Multiple advancements compared to other similar projects include: